 During the 1960s Watneys maintained its role as the leading local employer with 1,400 on the payroll.
 Further expansion westward in the early 1970s took the brewery west of Ship Lane destroying several small alleyways, streets and a paddock in the process.
 Expansion did not mean more jobs - use of modern technology brought a steady decline in the workforce, so that by 1986 the total number was 400, including management and office personnel.

-In 1995 Anheuser Busch, the American based brewng giant, took a lease on the old Watneys Mortlake brewery which has been producing Budweiser there ever since.
+In 1995 Anheuser Busch, the American based brewing giant, took a lease on the old Watney's Mortlake brewery, producing Budweiser until the closure of the site in 2015.